debug-ml-iclr2019/debug-ml-iclr2019.github.io/README.md

 - Theoretical guarantees on the **robustness** of ML models: Given a ML model or system, how do we bound the probability of its failures?

 - Insights into **errors or biases of real-world ML systems**: What can we learn from the failures of widely deployed ML systems?
+How do we address the problem of 'fairness debugging' i.e., what kind of techniques would be useful to detect various kinds of biases including discrimination in ML models?

 - **Best practices** for debugging large-scale ML systems: What are standardized best practices for debugging large-scale ML systems?